thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 Detailed description
 --------------------

-Filtration mechanism is realized on firmware side, so after change the log level to verbose for each component, then DSP may be overhelmed by tracing.
+Filtration mechanism is realized on the firmware side so, after changing the log level to verbose for each component, the DSP may be overhelmed by tracing.

 Core functionality is provided by DSP, so filtration does not work in offline mode - during conversion previously saved input file.

-Communication between firmware and logger is realized through driver debug file systems.
-Logger writes to ``sys/kernel/debug/sof/filter`` new trace settings, which will be used to create *IPC* message with new trace levels.
-Simple text data format is used:
+Communication between the firmware and logger is realized through driver debug file systems.
+The logger writes new trace settings to ``sys/kernel/debug/sof/filter``.
+These will be used to create *IPC* messages with new trace levels.
+A simple text data format is used:

 ``log1_level uuid1_id pipe1_id comp1_id; [log2_level uuid2_id pipe2_id comp2_id;]\n``

-Unused uuid_id should be set here to 0, other unused fields should be set to -1.
-``log_level`` always must be set to valid value - represents ``LOG_LEVEL_*`` defines values.
+Any unused uuid_id should be set here to 0; other unused fields should be set to -1. ``log_level`` must always be set to a valid value that represents ``LOG_LEVEL_*`` defined values.